IncredibleLego/GoPong/README.md

 ## ROADMAP:

 - ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE
-- Auto-calcolate positions of points names etc in a table and pass those values to game scenes
 - Add Options to personalize menus colors and maybe even difference the dimenions between text
 - Adjust max textDimension value (now 35)
 - Multiplayer highscores reach errors like "16:60"